Azure/AppService/_posts/2022-12-08-Making-diagnostics-analysis-easier-in-Diagnose-and-Solve.md

 ## Analysis Report: The dump summary

-In the following image you can see the summary of the analysis results, highlighting more commom helpful information like the process name, process architecture, how long the process has been running, and it also includes information on the platform version as well as the reason for the collection.
+In the following image you can see the summary of the analysis results, highlighting common helpful information like the process name, process architecture, or how long the process has been running.
+It also includes information on the platform version as well as the reason for the collection.

 ![]({{ site.baseurl }}/media/2022/12/diagnostics-analysis-dump-summary.png)

-Also note, you can open the memory dump in Visual Studio with one click (assuming you have the appropriate permissions to the Azure storage location).
+Coming soon will also support opening the memory dump in Visual Studio with one click (assuming you have the appropriate permissions to the Azure storage location).

 ## Analysis Report: Dump analyzers

 In addition to this initial summary you also have the results of the analyzers that were run against the dump, these include:

 - Thread pool analysis
-- Sync over async antipattern detection
+- Sync over async anti-pattern detection
 - Deadlock detection
 - Exception on the heap
 - Managed heap summary